-You can have a delicious batch of jam ready to enjoy in less than 30 minutes, with this Easy 2 Ingredient Raspberry Jam recipe!
+You can have a delicious batch of jam ready to enjoy in less than 30 minutes, with this Easy Raspberry Jam.
+Made with only 2 ingredients!

 I’m a big fan of small batch jams.
 I love being able to take a few cups of very ripe fruit or berries, and turn it in to a delicious batch jam to enjoy on toast or over ice cream.
 But I think a lot of people don’t make jams because they’re afraid of the canning part of the process, but I’m here to tell you, you don’t need to can your jam.
 Yes, it’s true.

 With small batch jams, where you only have 1 to 2 cups of jam, canning this small amount isn’t worth it.
 Why you ask?
 Because you can finish off a small batch of jam in no time, so there is no need to can it.
 In fact, these types of jams can last in your fridge for up to 3 weeks, and I know that we can finish them off in less time than that.

 So now when you think about it, making jam is really, really easy.
 And most times only requires 2 ingredients…the fruit you choose and sugar.
 Most berries and jam fruits have enough pectin in them that you don’t need to add any extra.
 The sugar and cooked fruit makes the jam nice and jamm-y without any added ingredients.
 Really, jams are one of the easiest things to make.
 And there’s nothing more delicious than homemade jam.

 Especially Raspberry Jam.
 Raspberry jam is my favourite jam, next to peach jam.
 I made this small batch of raspberry jam with some raspberries that I had around that were getting really ripe, really fast.
 Just add sugar and heat, and you have jam.